thenerdery/dot-net-standards/Logging.md

 ### Warning

-Events that should be brought to attention but do not disrupt a user or business flow.
+Events that are be brought to attention but do not disrupt a user or business flow.
 Application states that are unexpected, performance thresholds exceeded, user events like exceeding login attempts are example candidates.

 These messages SHOULD be persisted to a data store (file, database, log storage).